 Blogging can quickly turn even the most well-meaning, ambitious business owner (“I’m going to publish three times each week…and still make it to hot pilates on Friday!”) into one who might just chuck her [insert expletive] computer across the [insert expletive] room if WordPress doesn’t stop being so [insert expletive] frustrating.

-When you’re developing your editorial calendar, take some time to think through how many hours you can afford to devote to blogging each week and each month—and then take inventory of the resources you have in place (everything from assistants and interns to software and scheduling programs) to help you do so.
-From start to finish (i.e. from brainstorming a post topic to promoting your final published post on social), I’d estimate anywhere from 2-4 hours of work goes into a single blog post.
+When you’re developing your editorial calendar, take some time to think through how many hours you can afford to devote to blogging each week and each month—and then take inventory of the resources you have in place (everything from VAs to scheduling software) to help you do so.
+From start to finish (i.e. from brainstorming a post topic to promoting your final published post on social), I’d estimate anywhere from 3-6 hours of work goes into a single blog post.

 While every brand’s editorial schedule will vary based on budget and available resources, analyzing your business goals is a great way to get a solid idea of how often you should post.
 If you’re blogging purely for rankings (i.e. you want to reap the SEO benefits of blogging), you’ll want to post frequently (at least once each week).
 If you’re using your blog simply as a library current clients can turn to for additional insight and information (i.e. you’re a wedding planner, and you want to post things like a wedding checklist or FAQs for your couples on your blog), then you can opt for a slower publishing pace (1-2 times each month).